cdapio/coopr-templates/CONTRIBUTING.md

  * Create a topic branch with an appropriate name
  * Work on your favorite feature to your content
  * Once you are satisifed, create a pull request by going to the caskdata/coopr-templates project.
- * Addretesss all the review comments
+ * Address all the review comments
- * Once addressed, the changes will be committed to the caskdata/coopr repo.
+ * Once addressed, the changes will be committed to the caskdata/coopr-templates repo.

 If you are planning a large change or contribution, discuss your plans on the coopr-dev mailing list first.
 This will help us understand your needs and guide your solution in a way that best fits the project.
 Bugs and suggestions should be made by filing a [JIRA](https://issues.cask.co/browser/COOPR)